Cultural Etiquette in Bali

 This practice is a sign of respect and cleanliness.

-Temple Etiquette: Show respect when entering temples.
+Show respect when entering temples.
 Dress appropriately, follow the designated paths, and avoid walking in front of people praying.
 Silence your phone, keep noise to a minimum, and don't take pictures of people while praying without permission.

 The heart-touching gesture is a non-verbal way of expressing emotions such as gratitude, respect, or affection.
 It adds a personal and heartfelt dimension to the interaction, indicating that the person values the exchange beyond the surface level of a simple handshake.
 Balinese people are known for their hospitality and friendliness, and this gesture reflects their cultural emphasis on building genuine and meaningful connections with others.